 E. The FOIA Coordinator or designee shall distribute the request to all persons within TADL who may maintain the records requested and such persons shall promptly return the information in their possession to the FOIA Coordinator or designee or provide written notice that they do not have any of the requested public records in their possession.

-F. The FOIA Coordinator or designee shall prepare the response, with review by counsel for TADL when appropriate, and in the event that such a request is denied in whole or in part, the FOIA Coordinator or designee shall sign the written notice of denial.
+F. The FOIA Coordinator or designee shall prepare the response, with review by counsel for TADL when appropriate, and in the event that a request is denied in whole or in part, the FOIA Coordinator or designee shall sign the written notice of denial.

 G. TADL is not obligated to create a record, list, compilation or summary of information that does not already exist.
 This includes analyzing, compiling, or summarizing existing information into a new format.